lohasle/AI-Conversation-Viewer/README.md

 Ensure you have used Claude Code and it has generated conversation history.
 Try specifying a custom path with `--projects-path`.

 ### Port already in use
-Use a different port: `claude-viewer --port 8080`
+Use a different port: `aicode-viewer --port 8080`

 ## 📄 License